 Established in 1945, the Portland Symphonic Choir has a long and rich legacy of bringing great choral music to the Northwest.
 The members are comprised of both professional and volunteer singers and come from all over the Portland area.

-Under the new leadership of the Artistic Leadership Consortium comprised of Wendy Bamonte, Alissa Deeter, and Doug Schneider, the Portland Symphonic Choir continues a reputation of excellence and dedication through creating powerful, accessible choral experiences for all kinds of music enthusiasts— from the experienced musician to the brand-new listener.
+Under the new leadership of the Artistic Leadership comprised of Wendy Bamonte and Alissa Deeter, the Portland Symphonic Choir continues a reputation of excellence and dedication through creating powerful, accessible choral experiences for all kinds of music enthusiasts— from the experienced musician to the brand-new listener.

 In addition to performing major works as the resident chorus for ensembles including the Oregon Symphony and the Oregon Festival Orchestra, the Choir regularly commissions and premieres choral works by composers from the Northwest and across the US including such notable artists as Jacob Avshalomov, Morten Lauridsen, Tomas Svoboda, and Bryan Johanson.
 Several recent concerts have celebrated American music and its rich history of song.